ashwinkumar12345/ethereum-app1/README.md

 - contracts - contains the contract source
 - test - contains a file with Mocha code to test out the contract
 - package.json - records all dependencies in the project
-- compile.js - small script that compiles the contract in the contracts folder
+- compile.js - a small script that compiles the contract in the contracts folder
-- deploy.js - small script that takes the compiled code and deploys it to the Rinkeby N/W
+- deploy.js - a small script that takes the compiled code and deploys it to the Rinkeby N/W

 > ## Syntax Highlighting in Atom

-- Install the 'language-ethereum' plugin in Atom
+- Install 'language-ethereum' plugin in Atom

 > ## Compile script